dannierl/Video-Frame-Interpolation/proposal.md

 There are several steps towards making the project.
 First, We are going to read some related articles and look into previous works on video frame interpolation.
 We are currently working on bring tradition video coding algorithms into this project, and adapt them into machine learning algorithms.
 Then, we can decide which approach we are going to take to prediction inter-frame images.
 Second, we need to decide which dataset we are going to use to train and test the neural network.
 Since we plan to convert lower FPS videos to 60FPS or 90FPS, we need to find some native 60FPS and 90 FPS video or corresponding picture frames.
 In addition, we are going to implement the research method of Niklaus et al. from scratch using Keras library on Ubuntu 18.04 with Anaconda.
 Also, we will develop a demo for quantitative analysis and generate videos for class presentation.
 Finally, we will run experiment on our demo against test data, or possibly previous research, such as Sepconv Slomo.
-Mstrics including MSE, PSNR, and SSIM will be used to quantify the results and evaluate the performance.
+Metrics including MSE, PSNR, and SSIM will be used to quantify the results and evaluate the performance.
 A final report will be conducted to summarize our experience results.

 ## Proposed Framework
 We will develop a deep neural network based on the Adaptive Convolution Network of Niklaus et al. As illustrated in Figure ?, the convolution layers will take in two receptive fields, R1 and R2, from two consecutive frames respectively.